bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-2.md

 ﻿# Exercise 2: Task operations

-In this exercise we will implement the basic services for _tasks_.
+In this exercise, we will implement the basic services for _tasks_.

 **You can earn 6 points with the completion of this exercise.**

 ## Preparation with Entity Framework

 The task entity is represented by class `Model.Task`.
-It has a unique `ID`, a text `Title`, a `Done` flag to signal completion and a `Status` field referencing the status of this task (with 1-\* multiplicity).
+It has a unique `ID`, a text `Title`, a `Done` flag to signal completion, and a `Status` field referencing the status of this task (with 1-\* multiplicity).

 Define the Entity Framework model first: